Advertisement

 1. The past simple should be used because the events took place in the past.

-2. Although 'this is the first time for someone to do something' is not grammatically wrong, it is not the most idiomatic or natural way to express this idea in English.
+2. Although this is the first time for someone to do something may not be grammatically incorrect, it is not the most idiomatic or natural way to express this idea in English.

 4. It is not customary to put fictional characters in quotation marks; capitalising them is sufficient.